tretapey/micro-apps/google-api-skeleton/README.md

    - The search is applied to all cells in the specified range
    - If no results are returned, try broadening your search term
    - Search is case-insensitive for better matching

+7. **Pagination**
+   - By default (without specifying pageSize), ALL results are returned
+   - To enable pagination, you must explicitly set the pageSize parameter
+   - If you're seeing unexpected pagination, check if pageSize is being set somewhere

+8. **Row Limits**
+   - The default range 'A:Z' retrieves all rows in columns A through Z
+   - If you need more columns, you can specify a wider range like 'A:AA' or 'A:ZZ'
+   - For very large spreadsheets, consider using pagination to improve performance

 ## Extension